Shaurya-47/uk-rainfall-api/README.md

 * Check Readme
 * Add screenshot to Readme
 * More data quality checks if time left
+* I have 2 less stations as 'not_specified' duplicates got dropped and another spurious one

 ENABLE THE COOKIE LINE IF API CALLS FAIL